yogsototh/yblog/Scratch/fr/blog/Rational-Web-Framework-Choice.md

 > ### Methodology
 >
-> 1. Modelize how to make choice
+> 1. Model how to make choice
 >     a. choose important parameters
 >     b. organize (hierarchize) them
 >     c. write down an objective chooser